TFelbor/Portfolio/README.md

-# Java UNO Game Implementation
+# Simplified Java UNO Game Implementation

 ## Overview
 This project is a Java implementation of the classic UNO card game, featuring a graphical user interface built with JavaFX.
 The game allows players to play UNO against a computer opponent, implementing core UNO game mechanics including special cards like Skip cards and Wild cards.